 - If you refinance with a lower rate, you could pay less interest every month and over the lifetime of your loan.

-- If you have mortgage insurance and you refinance into a loan that doesn’t have it, you could save money every month and over the lifetime of your loan.
+- If you have to pay mortgage insurance and you refinance into a loan that doesn’t have it, you could save money every month and over the lifetime of your loan.

-- Shortening your loan’s term might save money by paying off your loan sooner.
+- Shortening your loan’s term might help you save money by paying off your loan sooner.